 For example, United Airlines is considering temporarily giving employees a leave of absence if travel doesn’t pick up in October.
 That’s about 36,000 jobs or approximately half of its workforce that’s at stake here.

-Do expect a lot of changes on air travel in the following months.
+Do expect a lot of changes in air travel in the following months.
 It’s probably going to take years before everything goes back to normal.
+If you need help traveling during this time, you can sign up for our travel concierge and get unlimited credit card and travel consulting for one year.